atenreiro/ChatGPT_Interviews/README.md

 * Regularly monitoring and reviewing risks and issues to ensure that they are being effectively managed
 * Communicating clearly with the team and stakeholders about any risks or issues and their impact on the project
 ```

+answer this interview question: "tell me a time you had a conflict with a colleague"

+> One time that I had a conflict with a colleague was when we were working on a tight deadline for a client project.
+We had different approaches to tackling the project, and tensions started to rise as we got closer to the deadline.
+>
+> I was focused on breaking the project down into smaller tasks and delegating them to the team, while my colleague preferred a more hands-on approach and wanted to do everything themselves.
+This led to some misunderstandings and miscommunications, and we ended up working at cross purposes.
+>
+> To resolve the conflict, we sat down and had a candid conversation about our different approaches and what was driving them.
+We were able to listen to > each other's perspectives and find a compromise that worked for both of us.
+We ended up completing the project on time and received positive feedback from the client.
+>
+> Through this experience, I learned the importance of effective communication and finding a way to work through conflicts with colleagues.
+I now make a > point to have open and honest conversations with my team members when conflicts arise, and to find solutions that work for everyone.